 Teaching Procedures: This course will be taught fully online utilizing Moodle software.
-Individual work is required, such as completing assigned readings and online chapter quizzes, answering chapter discussion questions, attending your weekly Soliya discussion sessions, submitting your Research Paper by the required due date,, and completing the online midterm and final exams, on the dates indicated.
+Individual work is required, such as submitting the Mandatory Name Assignment, completing assigned readings and online chapter quizzes, answering chapter discussion questions, submitting a research paper, and completing the online midterm and final exams, on the dates indicated.